wesleyhedrick/ExpressAppGenerator/readME.md

 # Express App Generator

 ## This is a shell script that will scaffold a basic Express app.
-By 'scaffold,' I mean that it will do the following:<br>
+By 'scaffold,' I mean that it will do the following:

     –It makes these directories:
-        - Project directory based on name you input
+        1. Project directory based on name you input
-        - Views
+        2. Views
-        Models
+        3. Models
-        Public
+        4. Public
-        Routes
+        5. Routes

     - It creates these files:
         app.js
         - app.js is provisioned with everything needed for basic server function.